austinseraphin/motion-accessibility/README.md

 ##### :keyboard_key
 The view behaves like a keyboard key.
 ##### :header
 The view contains a header.
-VoiceOver will announce this as aheading, and allows for navigation between headings.
+VoiceOver will announce this as a heading.
+VoiceOver allows for navigation between headings.
+This gives quick access to different sections.
 ##### :static_text
 The view displays static text.
 ##### :summary_element